2.2 Chemistry, Terminology, and Acronyms

 A Note About PFAS Naming in Laboratory Reports (see Section 11)

 Even though PFAAs occur as anions in the environment, some laboratories report all of their results in the acidic form, while others may report PFCAs as acids (for example, perfluorooctanoic acid) and PFSAs as anions (for example, perfluorooctane sulfonate).
 Different naming conventions in laboratory reports have led to confusion regarding exactly which form of the PFAA the labs are measuring.
 Although the lab is measuring the concentration of PFAA anions present in the sample, where the results are reported as an acid, the lab has adjusted for the H+ cation (which has so little mass, this does not affect the resulting concentration).
 It should be noted that the standards used by laboratories to perform analyses may be prepared from PFAA salts, as is often the case for sulfonate standards.
 If so, the lab must adjust the reported concentration to account for the mass of the counterion (typically Na+ or K+).
-The calculation to do this is described in Section 7.2.3 of EPA Method 537 (USEPA 2009).
+The calculation to do this is described in section 7.2.3 of EPA Method 537 (USEPA 2009) and section 15.2 of EPA Method 1622 (USEPA 2024).

 2.2.3.2 Perfluoroalkane Sulfonamides (FASAs)

 FASAs, such as perfluorooctane sulfonamide (FOSA), are products and/or intermediates from the ECF process for surfactants and surface protection products.
-FASAs can degrade to form PFAAs such as PFOS.
+FASAs can transform to form PFAAs such as PFOS.

 2.2.3.3 Other Perfluoroalkyl Substances